 The second month of our three away from home in Berlin is almost at an end, and having spent the last three weeks housesitting in the Netherlands, I’ve realised there are several stereotypes and preconceptions I had about this country, some of which have been proved wrong, and others which seem to be reasonably close to the truth.

-The Netherlands is a country which I’ve only visited twice before (once when I was 16 for a school art trip, and once with Zab to visit his family here just before we went to South America) and didn’t really know that well.
+The Netherlands has so many beautiful places to visit and it's a country which I’ve only visited twice before (once when I was 16 for a school art trip, and once with Zab to visit his family here just before we went to South America) and didn’t really know that well.

 In the last three weeks, I’ve learnt some interesting things about this country.
 Here are a few of the most salient observations.